sfschen/velocileptors/README.md

-# velocilptors
+# velocileptors
-Velocity-based LPT expansions of redshift-space distortions.
+Velocity-based LPT and EPT expansions of redshift-space distortions.

 This code computes the real- and redshift-space power spectra and correlation functions of biased tracers using 1-loop Lagrangian perturbation theory.